tsanhan/dotnet-dating-app-D150821ER/README.md

-child to parent communication: we want to make use of the cancel button, when clicking on cancel, we'll change 'registerMode' to false.

-go to register.component.ts

-up next: finishing the registration process
+finishing the registration process:

+go to account.service.ts